 Find A Session

-As a result of the high-profile cases of sexual harassment and assault in Hollywood, politics, the media and more traditional private industry, it is hard for any reasonable person to deny the persistence and severity of sexual harassment.
+As a result of the high-profile cases of sexual harassment and assault in Hollywood, politics and more traditional private industry, it is hard for any reasonable person to deny the persistence and severity of sexual harassment.
+No industry is immune.
 HR has done a lot but we must, with other leaders, do more!
-Through a new interactive quiz, this session will:
+This interactive session will:

 - Breakdown “bad conduct” into different categories (i.e., we cannot respond to an inappropriate comment on appearance the same as sexual assault).

 - Discuss behaviors that may or may not be okay depending on the circumstances, such as a “hug”.

 - Explore how management should respond “in the moment” to complaints as well as to sexually harassing conduct which they see, hear or of which they otherwise become aware, even in the absence of a complaint.

 - Review some promising practices for a holistic approach to smash harassment.